 The CHALLENGER 601 PRIVATE JET, where you need it!
 Cost of Private Jets with Us Can't be Beat, Give Us a Try!

 The CHALLENGER 601 PRIVATE JET, Charter an Airplane with Us, Just Call!
 Charter Private Plane, and It will be a Jet Charter Trip to Remember, Try It!

 The CHALLENGER 601 PRIVATE JET, Chartering a Private Jet, Call!
 Private Charter Plane, don't come Any Better, Please Call!

 The CHALLENGER 601 Private Jet accommodates up to twelve passengers and has a full lavatory.
 Its able to reach speeds of 484 mph, the "Challenger 601" has a range of 4,200 miles.
 In a world satisfied by the status quo, Bombardier’s "Challenger Aircraft" family has a history of challenging the expected.

-The CHALLENGER 601 Bombardier designed the original Challenger with the primary goal of passenger comfort.
+The Bombardier Challenger 601 designed private jet follows the original Challenger 600 with the primary goal of passenger comfort.
 It is unusually wide-bodied and can carry up to nineteen passengers in its 8.2 foot wide cabin, yet it has transcontinental range, and is able to complete nonstop flights between any two cities in the United States.

 The Challenger 601 has evolved considerably from its predecessor, the original Challenger 600.